larryhudson/aiderbot/README.md

 1. It uses a webhook to listen for GitHub repository events:
    - When a new issue is created
+   - When a new issue comment is added
    - When a new pull request review comment is added
+   - When a pull request review is submitted (currently not handled, but logged)

+2. When an event is triggered, the app processes the event asynchronously using Celery tasks:
+   - For new issues, it creates a pull request to resolve the issue
+   - For issue comments and pull request review comments, it handles them accordingly

+3. The app uses GitHub's API to interact with the repository:
+   - It creates pull requests
+   - It adds comments to issues and pull requests
+   - It adds reactions to issues and comments

-   - The app 'reacts' to the new issue / pull request review comment with the 👀 reaction to show that it is working.
+4. The app uses Aider to analyze the issue or review comment and make necessary changes to the code:

-2. It clones the repository to a temporary directory:
-   - When an event is triggered, the app clones the repository to a temporary directory.
+   - It clones the repository to a temporary directory
-   - It uses Aider to run an LLM (Language Model) prompt that analyzes the issue or review comment and makes the necessary changes to the code.
+   - It uses Aider to run an LLM (Language Model) prompt that analyzes the issue or review comment and makes the necessary changes to the code

-3. Using Aider, it attempts to resolve the issue by making code changes.
-   - It uses Aider's 'repo map' feature to choose which files it needs to edit.
-   - Aider automatically creates a commit for each change it makes.
+   - Aider automatically creates commits for each change it makes

-3. It pushes its changes to a new branch:
-   - After making changes, the app creates a new branch in the repository.
+5. After making changes, the app:
+   - Creates a new branch in the repository
-   - It then pushes the new branch to GitHub.
+   - Pushes the new branch to GitHub
-   - Then it creates an issue comment that describes the pull request.
+   - Creates a pull request with the changes

 This automated workflow helps streamline the process of addressing issues and incorporating feedback, saving time for developers and maintainers.